data61/PSL/MiLkMaId/README.md

    - the `induct` method uses an `.induct` rule, say `bla.induct`, where `bla` is an innermost function that is applied to (a) variable(s) for some `PROP` term in the first sub-goal or some chained facts.
+- [ ] 36.
+Check if
+   - the proof state has a chained fact,
+   - the `induct` method takes at least one argument for the `rule` field, and
+   - _at least one_ induction rule appears in one of the local assumptions.
+- [ ] 37.
+Check if
+   - the proof state has a chained fact,
+   - the `induct` method takes at least one argument for the `rule` field, and
+   - _all_ induction rules appear in one of the local assumptions.
+      - similar to assertion37.
+- [ ] 38.
+Check if
+   - the first subgoal has a meta-implication `==>`,
+   - the `induct` method takes at least one argument for the `rule` field, and
+   - _at least one_ induction rule appears in one of the premises of some `==>`.
+- [ ] 39.
+Check if
+   - the first subgoal has a meta-implication `==>`,
+   - the `induct` method takes at least one argument for the `rule` field, and
+   - _all_ induction rule appears in one of the premises of some `==>`.
+      - similar to assertion38.

 ## List of Heuristics that are not relevant to the current implementation of _PSL_.
 - [ ] If one does induction on (a) sub-term(s) more complicated than (a) variable(s),